SLINGhub/iSLS11/README.md

 ## Preparing for the workshop

+Please ensure you install R, RStudio and used R packages **before the start of the workshop**, as detailed below.

 ### R and RStudio

 -   R (version 4.1 (or higher).
 Download from <https://cloud.r-project.org/>.
 Check your R version by running following command in your console: `R.Version()$version.string`